Firstapostolicchurch/documentation/content/applications/inventory_and_mrp/manufacturing/basic_setup/bill_configuration.rst

 In the :guilabel:`Components` tab of a |BOM|, specify components used to manufacture the product by clicking :guilabel:`Add a line`.
-From the :guilabel:`Components` drop-down menu, select from existing products or create a new product by typing the name and selecting the :guilabel:`Create...` option.
+From the :guilabel:`Components` drop-down menu, select from existing products or create a new product by typing the name and selecting either the :guilabel:`Create " "` option to quickly add the line item, or the :guilabel:`Create and edit...` option to add the component and continue to it's configuration form.

 .. image:: bill_configuration/component.png
    :align: center